W-Floyd/Angl-Resource-Pack/CONTRIBUTING.md

 All being well in the world, this should be ready for rendering.

-So, run `smelt`, and the new texture should be found, rendered and packaged with the others.
+So, run `furnace`, and the new texture should be found, rendered and packaged with the others.

 ***